milankinen/livereactload/README.md

  * Wrap your outermost component in an `<AppContainer>` element from `react-hot-loader`.
 Same as Webpack.
  * Include the `react-hot-loader/babel` plugin in your babel config.
 Same as webpack.
- * You must include the patch file (`react-hot-loader/patch`) as the first piece of code in your bundle.
+ * The patch file (`react-hot-loader/patch`) is included in the bundle automatically when using LiveReactload.
- You can use any approach you want to do this, like concatenation during build, but the easiest way is simply to add `require('react-hot-loader/patch')` to the `index.js` or whatever is the starting point of your app.
  * The react tree must be re-rendered when a module is changed.
+LiveReactload automates this.
+In many cases, the default will work fine.
+However, if your application cannot be run over and over automatically without issues, that means it is not idempotent and you need to handle the re-render manually.
 To do this you react to HMR events via the `module.hot` interface.
-It's very similar to Webpack's and you can copy and paste the examples from the `react-hot-loader` docs and they'll work, though there are some subtle differences if you are a power user.
+It's very similar to Webpack's.
+See examples below.

 And because one photo tells more than a thousand words, see the following video to see